boazbk/tcs/lec_05_infinite.md

 :::

 The pumping lemma is a very useful tool to show that certain functions are _not_ computable by a regular expression.
-However, it is _not_ an "if and only if" condition for regularity: there are non regular functions that still satisfy the conditions of the pumping lemma.
+However, it is _not_ an "if and only if" condition for regularity: there are non-regular functions that still satisfy the conditions of the pumping lemma.
 To understand the pumping lemma, it is important to follow the order of quantifiers in [pumping](){.ref}.
 In particular, the number $n_0$ in the statement of  [pumping](){.ref} depends on the regular expression (in the proof we chose $n_0$ to be twice the number of symbols in the expression).
 So, if we want to use the pumping lemma to rule out the existence of a regular expression $e$ computing some function $F$, we need to be able to choose an appropriate input $w\in \{0,1\}^*$ that can be arbitrarily large and satisfies $F(w)=1$.